jpsglouzon/structurexplor/README.md

 # structurexplor #

-*An interactive plateform to explore structural features of RNA secondary structures* structureXploR is based on the super-n-motifs model design to run on Windows, OSX and most linux distribution (64 bit).
+*An interactive plateform to explore structural features of RNA secondary structures*

+structureXploR is based on the super-n-motifs model and it is design to run on Windows, OSX and most linux distribution (64 bit).

 ### How to install and run structureXploR ###